-- Much of the referenced material listed in the Resources section is located on the NASA Headquarters NODIS site, e.g., NPRs, NPDs; in NTSS 442 , e.g., NASA standards, IEEE standards, or in other NASA sites, e.g., materials from the OCE, Public LLs; etc. Please note that many of these Agency or Center assets are subject to scheduled updates.
-While we will make every effort to link to the latest versions, editions or documents, it is possible that you will discover references that have broken links or require updating.
+- The referenced material listed in the Resources section is located on the NASA Headquarters NODIS site, e.g., NPRs, NPDs, in NTSS 442, e.g., NASA standards, IEEE standards, or in other NASA sites, e.g., materials from the OCE, Public lesson learned sources; etc. Please note that many of the Agency or Center assets are subject to scheduled updates.
+While we will make every effort to link to the latest versions, editions, or documents, you may discover references that have broken links or require updating.
 We invite the community to submit requests for information via "Feedback" at http://standards.nasa.gov/ and requests for changes to the Handbook via MSFC Form 4657, Change Request for a NASA Engineering Standard.

-- Extensive citations are also made to external sites (e.g., Software Engineering Institute (SEI) 157) and to general web-hosted sites.
+- The handbook uses citations to external sites and general web-hosted sites.
 While attempts were made to cite publicly available (i.e., "free") references, there may be an occasional reference that suggests the reader "buy" a copy.
 If you come across one of these, and you are a NASA user, try to access it through the NASA Technical Standards 442 site.
-A simple and quick one-time registration is required.
 This NASA site provides prepaid access to many external repositories through an Agency-wide agreement with the site.